 Please contact us by calling us at (703) 754-0636 or via email here to schedule an appointment.

-Our Children Counseling services are facilitated by the following therapist:
+Our Children Counseling Services are facilitated by the following Therapists:

 Babak Alidoosti, MS, LMFT (Gainesville Office)

 Tracy Palmer, Psy.D., M.P.H.
 (Gainesville Office and Manassas Office)